General Site Information

 Site Design

-Instead of a traditional menu bar with drop-down menus, I’ve opted for a collection of relatively large icon buttons to help you navigate the content.
+Instead of a traditional menu bar with drop-down menus, I use a small set of large icon buttons for navigation.

 Site Nuts and Bolts